 Apple crumb pie tastes best when eaten on the same day it’s cooked, especially if it’s still a little warm from the oven.

 Before you cut the apples be sure you peel them first.
 Once peeled then you will use a sharp knife to cut the apple into fourths and cut the core out of the middle.

 Once it is in quarters and cored then cut slices that are about ¼ inch thick.
-This will ensure you make the perfect Apple Crumble pie.
+This will ensure you make the perfect baked apple pie.

 When cutting the apples it is especially important that you cut your apples evenly, so none of the apples become mushy or undercooked when its baking.

-Lots of people want to prep apple crumble pie ahead of time, especially around the holidays, but it I don’t recommend assembling your pie ahead of time.
+Lots of people want to prep apple pie with crumb topping ahead of time, especially around the holidays, but it I don’t recommend assembling your pie ahead of time.

 When you assemble the pie and let it sit, the crust becomes yet and soggy, and won’t crisp up during baking.

 It is best to make your apple the day before so it has time to completely cool and set.
 You can place it in the fridge overnight (after it has cooled) and then pull out to eat the next day.

 If you do want to make it ahead of time, you can assemble your pie and then freeze it before you bake it.
 This allows it to keep the same texture and consistency as if you just made it.
 If you do decide to freeze your apple crumble pie be sure you wrap it in a double layer of foil before putting it in the freezer.

 Did you try this recipe?
 Please leave a star rating in the recipe card right below!
 You can also write a review in the comment section further down the page I always appreciate your feedback.
 And don’t forget to tag me @freshcoasteats in your photos on social media, I’d love to see your results!